Nursing Eligibility Requirements

 2. TEAS nursing entrance exam

 All students who meet the eligibility requirements will need to take the TEAS nursing admittance entrance exam and submit scores to JCC.
-These scores are valid for two years from the time the student takes the exam.
+These scores are valid for two years from the time the student takes the exam or when ATI releases a new version of the exam, whichever comes first.
 The exam will be delivered and proctored in either remote or in-person modalities.

-The instructions link will outline the registration process and system requirements.
-You will have the option of sending the results to one school after completion of the exam; please request them to be sent to Jamestown Community College.
+You will have the option of sending the results to one school after completion of the exam; request them to be sent to Jamestown Community College.

 An admission rubric may be applied to applicants based upon eligibility criteria, previous education, and TEAS score.